 The mission of ECCAIRS is to assist National and European transport entities in collecting, sharing and analysing their safety information in order to improve public transport safety.

-Member state safety information is integrated in two central database: the European Central Repositories for occurrences (ECR-ECCAIRS, required by Regulation 376/2014) and the European Central Repository for safety recommendations (ECR-SRIS, required by Regulation 996/2010).
+Member State safety information is integrated in two central database: the European Central Repositories for Occurrences (ECR-ECCAIRS, required by Regulation 376/2014) and the European Central Repository for Safety Recommendations (ECR-SRIS, required by Regulation 996/2010).
 Both repositories are currently located in the Joint Research Centre.
-Access to the repositories is subject to strict rules and mainly limited to European competent authorities.
+Access to the above central repositories is subject to strict rules and mainly limited to European competent authorities.

 The ECCAIRS Reporting System (ECCAIRS 5) is subject to a License Agreement, which allows usage by various organisations in various places.
 The chosen approach is that transport safety is of global concern and its improvement should not be limited by geographical or organisational borders.
 For that reason any organisation can use ECCAIRS if the goal is to contribute to the improvement of aviation safety by reporting occurrence reports to (inter)national competent authorities.